Responses of AdS black holes to the collective influence of quintessence and string cloud: The consequences of thermal fluctuations on the thermodynamics of AdS black holes in the presence of quintessence and a string cloud

-In this context, the symbols are defined as follows: M represents the system's physical mass, T indicates temperature, j refers to angular momentum, V represents the physical volume, and G stands for the Gibbs free energy.
-Additionally, 'a' represents the angular momentum per unit mass of the black hole, '$\omega_q$' defines the quintessential state parameter, and 'b' is a constant introduced to accommodate the presence of the string cloud.
-In the subsequent sections, we will utilize the following formulas:
+the symbols are assigned the following interpretations: \( a \) represents the angular momentum per unit mass of the black hole, \(\omega_q\) denotes the quintessential state parameter, and \( b \) is a constant introduced to account for the existence of the string cloud.
+We derive \( M \), the system's physical mass, by using \( \Delta_{r} = 0 \)